 Accessibility of Information and Communication Technology (ICT) Policy

 The CU Boulder Accessibility of Information and Communication Technology policy was approved by Chancellor Phillip DiStefano on September 17, 2015.
 This policy has been created in order to maximize CU Boulder's potential to achieve its legal, moral, and ethical commitments to establish a digital environment that allows for all individuals to achieve their academic and professional goals and aspirations.
 Priority for implementation of the policy and associated standards should be given programs, services, or activity that are either highly critical or which are broadly used by the campus, a school, or college.
-Full implementation of the policy is expected to take through fiscal year 2018.

 Campus Standards for the Accessibility of ICT Policy